Premiership of Stephen Harper: Opinion polling between the 2006 and 2008 federal elections

 From December 2006 to August 2008, the Conservatives and Liberals exchanged leads in opinion polls.
-From September through the election in October 2008, the Conservative led in all polls.
+From September through the election in October 2008, the Conservatives led in all polls.

 Opinion polling between the 2008 and 2011 federal elections

-The Conservatives led in every public opinion poll released from March 2010 until the election.
+The Conservatives led in every public opinion poll released from March 2010 to the election.
 From January to September 2009 and again from January to February 2010 several polls showed the Liberals tied with or slightly leading Harper's Conservatives.

 Opinion polling after the 2011 federal election

 The Conservatives continued to maintain 37–39% support after the election.
-In March 2012, some polls showed the NDP tied with or surpassing the Conservatives and others show the Conservatives with a slim lead.
+In March 2012, some polls showed the NDP tied with or surpassing the Conservatives and others showed the Conservatives with a slim lead.
 In May 2012, the Tories dipped into second place behind the NDP, but the NDP quickly dropped again.
 In April 2013, the Conservatives dropped in second place in the polls behind the Liberals and their new leader Justin Trudeau.
 The Liberals would keep their lead until 2015.
-Upon the beginning of the election campaign in summer 2015, the three main federal parties were neck and neck with about 30% each in most polls.
-The Liberals ended up edging out the other parties during the campaign, and won the 2015 Canadian federal election.
+Upon the beginning of the election campaign in the summer of 2015, the three main federal parties were neck and neck with about 30% each in most polls.
+The Liberals ended up edging out the other parties during the campaign and won the 2015 Canadian federal election.

 Relationship with parliament, opposition parties

-For most of Harper's tenure as prime minister, he led a minority government meaning he relied on the support (or abstention) of other parties in order to maintain the confidence of the House of Commons.
-The Harper government often relied on the official opposition Liberal caucus abstaining in whole or in part in order to allow confidence measures to pass.
-The government lost its first confidence vote on a Liberal sponsored censure motion on March 25, 2011, prompting Harper to seek dissolution and the calling of the 2011 general election.
+For most of Harper's tenure as prime minister, he led a minority government meaning he relied on the support (or abstention) of other parties to maintain the confidence of the House of Commons.
+The Harper government often relied on the official opposition Liberal caucus abstaining in whole or in part to allow confidence measures to pass.
+The government lost its first confidence vote on a Liberal-sponsored censure motion on March 25, 2011, prompting Harper to seek dissolution and the calling of the 2011 general election.